algos-soft/vaadflow14/doc/readme/Java.md

 ##Lambdas
 - Staring from 8

+    (parameter) -> body
+In its simple form, a lambda could be represented as a comma-separated list of parameters, the –> symbol and the body.
+- List<Integer> numbers = Arrays.asList(11, 22, 33, 44, 99, 100);
+- numbers.forEach (number -> System.out.print(number + " "));
+- numbers.forEach (System.out::println);
 ##Interfaces
 - Staring from 8
+But with higher-order functions, we can perform the following operations:
+- We can pass a function to a function.
+- We can create a function within function.
+- We can return a function from a function.

      Function(T,R): Takes one parameter type (T), produces one result (R).